-Learn all about the Robin Hood Network
+Learn all about the Robin Hood Network and Integration with multiple operators

 The different bus, tram and train operators alongside the councils are working in partnership to provide an integrated network of public transport services across Nottingham.